imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 Why does this work so much better, especially with such a simple algorithm?
 There are many answers to this question but I think BC elegantly addresses the issues I mentioned before with RL:
-1. By problem definition, the objective is fully convex.
+1. The objective is fully convex.
 2. The objective is fixed.
 3. The objective can be optimized efficiently with standard first-order gradient optimizaiton.